bbauska/JS-InterviewQuestions-JS/README.md

 <h3>154: How will you display large tables effectively in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using fixed width table we can display large tables effectively.
-Fixed width tables are provided by the browser based on the width of the columns in the first row, ensuring faster display.
+<p>Using fixed width table we can display large tables effectively.
+Fixed width
+tables are provided by the browser based on the width of the columns in the first row, ensuring faster display.
 <h4>Advantage:</h4>